Head to the best Japanese restaurants in Melbourne for sushi train, bento sets, rare Kobe beef and sake on tap.

 Mr Ramen San

 Hidden in one of Melbourne’s most underrated arcades, Mr Ramen San is a cosy spot serving some of the city’s best ramen.
 The soup is made in the traditional Kyushu style, with pork bones in white broth.
-Charsu (roast pork) is char-grilled with peppercorns before serving.
+Chashu (roast pork) is char-grilled with peppercorns before serving.
 Vegan and vegetarian options are also available.

 Tetsujin